 “Before this conflict, we saw a resurgence in demand for European travel, but understandably, many of these travelers are seeing the reports about what’s happening in Ukraine and have questions about their trip,” said Debbie Haas, Vice President of Travel for AAA – The Auto Club Group.
 “That’s why we always encourage people to talk to a travel expert like the ones at AAA.
 They work with travel providers who are vetted and have staff in these countries who provide real-time updates about conditions in the area.
 Travel advisors are also your advocate, helping you understand your rights and who can help take the hassle out of managing your trip.”

 Travelers’ COVID Concerns are Easing

 Before the Russia-Ukraine conflict, travel was on the road to recovery from the pandemic.
-A quarterly AAA survey – fielded in January - revealed that 69% of Tennesseans felt comfortable traveling; a significant increase from the 41% reported in early 2021.
+A quarterly AAA survey – fielded in January - revealed that 71% of Minnesotans and 72% of Iowans felt comfortable traveling; a significant increase from the 42% and 43% respectively reported in early 2021.
 As a result, travel bookings with AAA – The Auto Club Group were stronger in the first two months than the same time in 2021.

 According to the survey, traveler confidence was driven by:

 - Belief that the risk of contracting the virus is the same wherever they go

 - People are more knowledgeable and less afraid about the virus